NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 ##### Return Value

 The function returns a list of all existing volumes.
 Each item in the list will be a dictionary containing details regarding a specific volume.
 The keys for the values in this dictionary are "Volume Name", "Logical Size", "Type", "NFS Mount Target", "FlexCache" (yes/no), "Clone" (yes/no), "Source Volume", "Source Snapshot".
 If `check_local_mounts` is set to `True`, then "Local Mountpoint" will also be included as a key in the dictionary.
-If `include_space_usage_details` is set to `True`, then "Snap.
-Reserve", "Capacity", "Usage", and "Footprint" will also be included as keys in the dictionary.
+If `include_space_usage_details` is set to `True`, then "Snap Reserve", "Capacity", "Usage", and "Footprint" will also be included as keys in the dictionary.

 ##### Error Handling